Looking to buy?

 If you have been successful in the auction, you will receive an email confirmation from us, and additionally a notification through your dashboard.

-Due to the sensitive nature of alcohol and the high values attached to casks of single malt whisky, we do not accept card payment and Paypal.
+As this is an auction which provides a platform for selling casks we do not accept card payment or Paypal.
 International transfers of any currency will be accepted through BACS, Swift or Revolute.

 Step 7 - Fees, Commission, Storage and insurance, and Movement.

-Storage and insurance is a responsibility taken on by the new owner.
-It may range from £28 - £110 per year; this varies between warehouses.
-And the value of your cask must also be considered.
+The buyers fee is 15% of the final auction price.
+Storage may range from £30-£60 +VAT per year which varies between warehouses, plus insurance starting from around £50+VAT per year, but the value of the cask must also be considered.
 Transport of casks between warehouses, if requested, also incurs costs.
-This is normally between £100 - £200, depending on the distances involved.
+This is normally between £100 - £200 +VAT, depending on the distances involved.

 Step 8 - Transfer of ownership